Brazil’s Bolsonaro under fire for misleading tweet on media

-RIO DE JANEIRO — Brazil’s Bar Association condemned President Jair Bolsonaro on Monday over a Twitter attack on a journalist who has written critical pieces about the first family for one of the country’s largest newspapers.
+RIO DE JANEIRO — The tumultuous relationship between President Jair Bolsonaro and the media heated up Monday, after the far-right leader criticized a journalist who has written damaging pieces about the first family for one of Brazil’s largest newspapers.

-Rezende has reported on a corruption scandal that has cast a shadow over the initial months of the administration.
-The scandal involves alleged irregular payments to Flavio Bolsonaro, a senator who is Bolsonaro’s eldest son, as well as to Bolsonaro’s wife, Michelle Bolsonaro.

-In the audio, Rezende told a man who claimed to be a university student researching a paper, “This case can put in a bind and ruin Bolsonaro.”
+In the audio mentioned by the president, Rezende tells a man who claimed to be a university student researching a paper, “This case can put in a bind and ruin Bolsonaro.”

-She also said she believes the case could lead to impeachment.
-In 2016, then President Dilma Rousseff was impeached and removed from office for illegally managing the federal budget.
+She also said she believes the case could lead to impeachment, an opinion many legal experts agree with.
+In 2016, then President Dilma Rousseff was removed from office for illegally managing the federal budget.

 In one part of the audio, Rezende, speaking in English, expressed concern that nothing would come of the investigation, a common fate of many probes in Latin America’s largest nation.

-In the tweet, Bolsonaro said journalists wanted “to topple the government with blackmail, disinformation and leaks.”

-Bolsonaro also said Rezende was “the daughter of Chico Otavio, an employee of O Globo,” a daily newspaper part of the Globo conglomerate that is frequently a target of Bolsonaro’s attacks.
+Joao Caminoto, director of journalism at Estado de S.Paulo, told The Associated Press that his main concern after Bolsonaro’s tweet was for Rezende’s safety.

+“She had her social media accounts suspended, her cellphone number was published,” Caminoto said.
+“This is very worrying and it isn’t happening only to us.
+There are frequent attacks on the press and attempts to discredit journalists.
+It is very well organized.”

-Meanwhile, questions were mounting about the audio’s origins.
-The audio was first shared Sunday by the rightist website Terca Livre, and Estado de S. Paulo reported that the author of the Terca Livre story was on the staff of a state legislator from Bolsonaro’s party.
+The audio was first shared Sunday by the rightist website Terca Livre, and Estado de S. Paulo reported that the author of story was on the staff of a state legislator from Bolsonaro’s party.

 There were also questions about whether Rezende was set up, similar to the way rightist groups in the U.S. have presented fake sources to journalists and recorded them without their knowledge.

-Estado de S. Paulo reported that Rezende was contacted by someone named Alex McAllister, who “was supposedly a student interested in doing a comparative study between Donald Trump and Jair Bolsonaro.”
+Estado de S. Paulo said Rezende was contacted by someone named Alex McAllister who “was supposedly a student interested in doing a comparative study between Donald Trump and Jair Bolsonaro.”

+Caminoto later told AP that McAllister identified himself as a student at the University of Texas.
+The University of Texas, Austin said there is no one named Alex McAllister or Alex MacAllister in their student or staff directory.

 McAllister and Rezende spoke on Jan.
 23, according to the paper.